Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 Play happens in rounds.
 Rounds have two phases: PLAY and WALK.

 _What's the general idea?_ During the game, players create a row of cards in front of them.
 (They decorate their home.)
-You need that to attract Persons and ask them to stop at your front door.
+You need that to attract Persons and ask them to stop at your beautiful front door.

 But that's not enough.
 Balance building your decorations with building your bowl of treats.
 Because to score any visitor, you also need to pay the Treats they require.